Hanani-Tutte for approximating maps of graphs: Introduction

 In order to construct a $\mathbb{Z}_2$-approximation of the instance in the normal form we use a redrawing technique of Pelsmajer et al.~\cite{PSS06_removing} inspired by modular decomposition of Hsu and McConnel~\cite{HMcC03_PCtrees}.
 In particular, we will use redrawing techniques to render vertices in certain trees of $G$ even.
 Such a subtree can be then safely contracted into a vertex.
 Indeed, in Theorem~\ref{thm:main} we assume that the obtained approximation is compatible with the $\mathbb{Z}_2$-approximation, and thus, contracted trees consisting of even vertices can be recovered in the approximation of the reduced graph.
 The other technical difficulty in this approach is the construction of the $\mathbb{Z}_2$-approximation of the derivative of an instance in the normal form.
 Here, we proceed in two steps.
 In the first step, we construct a $\mathbb{Z}_2$-approximation of a slight modification of the derivative by pretty much following the redrawing method of M.~Skopenkov.
-This method proceeds by copying and reconnecting pieces of the $\mathbb{Z}_2$-approximation of the original instance induced by the edges of $H$.
+The Skopenkov's method can be seen as a surgery in which we first cut out and then reconnect pieces of the $\mathbb{Z}_2$-approximation of the original instance induced by the edges of $H$.
 The most delicate part of the argument is to define the drawing of the edges reconnecting the severed pieces, and to prove that in the obtained drawing we do not obtain a pair of non-adjacent edges crossing an odd number of times.
 In the second step, we further alter the $\mathbb{Z}_2$-approximation thereby obtaining a $\mathbb{Z}_2$-approximation of the desired instance.

 \paragraph{Organization and outline of the proof of Theorem~\ref{thm:main} and~Theorem~\ref{thm:main2}.} We prove Theorem~\ref{thm:main} in Section~\ref{sec:reduction} and Theorem~\ref{thm:main2} in Section~\ref{sec:alg}, where the proof of Theorem~\ref{thm:main2} is merely an ``algorithmic version'' of the proof of Theorem~\ref{thm:main}.
 The basic tools needed in the proofs are presented in Section~\ref{sec:preliminaries}.
 The ultimate goal in the proof of Theorem~\ref{thm:main} is to reduce the instance $(G,H,\varphi)$ together with its $\mathbb{Z}_2$-approximation so that $\varphi$ is locally injective and $G$ does not contain paths as connected components.
 Such instances are easy to handle by using results from our work with I.~Malinovi\'c and D.~P\'alv\"olgyi~\cite[Section 6]{FKMP15}.